Fetterman hospitalized for treatment of clinical depression

 The Pennsylvania progressive underwent a procedure shortly after his stroke in May to have a pacemaker implanted.

-He also continues to deal with auditory processing issues, forcing him to rely on closed captioning in order to converse with other lawmakers.
+He also continues to deal with auditory processing issues as a result of that stroke, forcing him to rely on closed captioning in order to converse with other lawmakers.

 Fetterman’s desk has been outfitted with a monitor to allow him to follow along with Senate proceedings.
 The upper chamber’s sergeant-at-arms has also allowed for live audio-to-text transcription for his committees.